This homemade Fettuccine Alfredo recipe makes a quick, easy, and spectacular pasta and cream sauce that’s ready in just 20 minutes!

 Instructions

-- While the pasta is cooking, in a deep saute pan, heat the cream and garlic (if using) over low-medium heat.
+- While the pasta is cooking, heat the cream and garlic (if using) over low-medium heat in a deep saute pan.

 - Add butter and whisk gently until melted.
-Remove and discard the garlic.
 Mix in the nutmeg and cheese.
 Season with freshly grated black pepper.
+Simmer over medium heat 5 to 7 minutes to thicken slightly.
+Remove and discard the garlic.

-- Drain, reserving 2 cups pasta cooking liquid.
-Add it to the pan, gently toss the pasta to coat in the Alfredo sauce (adding some of the pasta water if needed to loosen).
+- Add the pasta to the pan, and gently toss the pasta to coat in the Alfredo sauce (adding some of the pasta water if needed to loosen).

 Tips + Notes

-- Cook the pasta until just underdone and allow it to finish cooking in the sauce so it can absorb the flavors and marry with the sauce.
+- Cook the pasta until it’s just underdone, as it will finish cooking in the sauce, allowing it to absorb the flavors and marry with the sauce.

-- Don’t use oil – Adding oil to the pasta water makes the sauce slip off the pasta instead of coating it.
+- Avoid using oil in the pasta water, as it can make the sauce slip off the pasta instead of coating it.

 Nutrition Information: